UPPS 01.04.26 - Intellectual Property: Inventions, Discoveries and Patents (IDP)

 The entity must maintain the confidentiality of any unpatented inventions or know-how.

-License agreements should contain other provisions that the OTC and the TSUS general counsel determine are in Texas State’s best interest.
+License agreements should contain other provisions that the TTC and the TSUS general counsel determine are in Texas State’s best interest.

 The director is authorized to negotiate license agreements.

 PROCEDURES FOR APPROVAL OF EMPLOYEE PARTICIPATION IN BUSINESS ENTITIES

 Any Texas State employee who wishes to participate as an employee, officer or member of the board of directors of a business entity that has agreements with Texas State relating to the research, development, licensing or exploitation of IDP in which Texas State has an ownership interest, must request authorization from TTC.
 TTC will forward the request and TTC’s recommendation to the AVPR for approval.